- What We Do

 No rule determines who should and who shouldn’t do it.
 You know your business better than anyone, and now you should have an idea of whether outsourcing makes sense for you.

 You may have the resources to create custom software in-house.
 You might be able to get away with using COTS.
-Consider all your other options and decide on the best option.
+Consider all your other options and decide on what’s best for you.

 Outsourcing custom software development can be a great choice.
 That doesn’t mean it’s always the best choice.
 Take your time and weigh the pros and cons of every avenue.